bitfari/social-connector/README.md

 we are in the process of uploading these.

 # test drive
-Go to dev.bitfari.com and take it for a spin
+- Go to dev.bitfari.com and take it for a spin
+- Download the build folder and open index.html

+# build it
+- update your dependencies and then run:
+  - yarn install
+  - yarn build
+  - yarn start